ITS Forum 2025

 2:15 – 3:15 PM | Workshop: Preparing for Automated Vehicles |

 The relationship between Intelligent Transportation Systems (ITS) and automated vehicles is deeply interconnected, as ITS provides the foundational infrastructure and data environment that enables safe and efficient autonomous driving.
-ITS technologies such as vehicle-to-everything (V2X) communication, real-time traffic management, and sensor networks support automated vehicles by delivering critical information about road conditions, intersections and potential hazards.
-In turn, automated vehicles contribute data back to ITS networks, enhancing situational awareness, and enabling more responsive traffic control.
+ITS technologies such as vehicle-to-everything (V2X) communication, real-time traffic management, and sensor networks support automated vehicles by delivering critical information about road conditions, intersections, and potential hazards.
+In turn, automated vehicles contribute data back to ITS networks, enhancing situational awareness and enabling more responsive traffic control.
 This synergy improves safety, reduces congestion, and supports the broader goals of smart mobility and sustainable urban transport systems.
 The workshop will cover:

-3:15 – 3:30 PM | Afternoon Tea Break | Coffee, tea, and refreshments. |
+3:15 – 3:30 PM | Afternoon Tea Break | Light refreshments and networking. |

 3:30 – 4:30 PM | Closing Plenary: The Road Ahead — Building Collaborative Ecosystems for ITS Innovation |

 This plenary session will provide a summary of the day's key insights and explore future directions and collaborative opportunities for ITS innovation.
-Speaker: TBA |
+Speaker: Rafael Guzman, City of Riverside |

-4:30 PM | Closing Remarks | Remarks from Mathew Barth, Dean Zabrieszach, and Rosibel Ochoa. |
+4:30 PM | Closing Remarks |

 ITS Forum Venue